 The BoE board will be meeting next week as market participants are pricing in a reduction in asset purchases to contain the accumulating inflationary pressures.

 The Bank of England left policy unchanged during its August meeting, with policymakers reiterating that they do not intend to tighten monetary policy at least until there is clear evidence that significant progress is being made in eliminating spare capacity and achieving the 2% inflation target sustainably.
-Officials signaled that some modest tightening of monetary policy over the next two years will likely be necessary if the economy continues to improve.
+Officials signalled that some modest tightening of monetary policy over the next two years will likely be necessary if the economy continues to improve.

 Will Inflationary Pressures Push BoC to Act Sooner?